jmunozji/DBMS/docs/U2_5_Oracle-Basic_administration.md

 | DBA | Returns a complete list of objects in the Database (Administrators only) | |
 | V$ | Dynamic performance views (continuously updated by Oracle).
 They provide information about performance, file status, and memory used by Oracle. |

 So for example, if we entered as user SCOTT, with USER_TABLES we will have all the tables created by him.
 With ALL_TABLES we will have all the accessible tables (our own and others to which he has permission).
 With DBA_TABLES we will not access anything because the SCOTT user does not have Administrator permissions.
-But the SYS user, with DBA_TABLES would see all the tables in the gatabase.
+But the SYS user, with DBA_TABLES would see all the tables in the database.

 Here are some of the most useful views we can query: